13 Logistic Regression

 ## Yes 134 199

-Notice, that instead of using the default threshold of 0.5, we used 0.2.
+Notice that instead of using the default threshold of 0.5, we used 0.2.
 This is a common practice in the financial industry.
 The lower the threshold, the more likely the model is to predict a default.
-In other words, we only approve a loan to a person if model predicts a default with probability 0.2 or lower.
+In other words, we only approve a loan to a person if the model predicts a default with probability 0.2 or lower.

 Instead of using counts in the confusion matrix, we can use rates